evwt/evwt/CookBook.md

 ### Notes

 * You should add error handling around the file saving and invoke calls.
 The invoke call returns a promise, so will throw an error if something goes wrong.
-* The IPC events can be named differently that the $evmenu events, I just used 'save-file' for both here for simplicity.
+* The IPC events can be named differently than the $evmenu events, I just used 'save-file' for both here for simplicity.

 ### References